kennylevinsen/sshmuxd/README.md

 # Just show me how it looks!

-Using the interactive selection:
+Using the "regular ssh"-mode with interactive selection (That is, more than one permitted remote host for that user):

-      $ ssh sshmuxd.example.com
+      $ ssh sshmux.example.com
       Welcome to sshmux, joushou
           [0] server1.example.com:22
           [1] server2.example.com:22